bithavoc/events.d/Readme.md

-events.d
+events for D
 ===

-events.d is an Event Object Model for the D programming language, with elegant design and beautiful syntax sugar.
+events is an Event Object Model for the D programming language, with elegant design and beautiful syntax sugar.

 ## How it works